 Children can use this book to stimulate a wider study of Iceland.
 Children can use geographical language and vocabulary to describe the weather and climate, as well as the human and physical features.
 The maps in the book, including Arthur's journey, can lead to a study of atlases and creation of maps.
-Children could combine their geographical knowledge with art and design skills to create their own three-dimensional Icelandic landscape, complete with mountains, geysers and volcanoes.
+Children could combine their geographical knowledge with art and design skills to create volcanoes.

-Art and Design

-Children might be inspired by traditional Icelandic crafts or by the arctic environment.
+Art and Design Children might be inspired by traditional Icelandic crafts or by the arctic environment.
 They might create watercolour landscapes of the Icelandic terrain or the Northern Lights.